The 6 Best Wireless TENS Units for Back Pain

 TENS has been a therapeutic alternative pain management staple in physical therapy and chronic pain clinics for dozens of years and has a huge following of believers.

-We’ve researched and found the 3 best wireless, portable, small TENS units in the market, all of them are reasonably priced and high quality.
+We’ve researched and found the 5 best wireless, portable, small TENS units in the market, all of them are reasonably priced and of high quality, and our top pick is the iReliev TENS & EMS machine.

 What’s your experience with home electrotherapy?
 Share with us in the comments below.